hund030/TeamsFx_Wiki_review/Available-actions-in-Teams-Toolkit.md

 ## Troubleshooting:
 ### Error message: No file is found in distribution folder
-Please make sure the distribution path is not empty.
+Please make sure the artifactFolder is not empty.

 ### Error message: Failed to list publishing credentials.
 Please retry first, if it does not work, please check your Azure account and make sure this account can use [this api](https://learn.microsoft.com/en-us/rest/api/appservice/web-apps/list-publishing-credentials#code-try-0).
 You can test it in the right side of the page.